5 Crucial Differences Between Worry And Anxiety

-Most of us feel the zen-like feeling when we breathe in that breath of fresh air on a cold winter day.
-Or, relaxing at the beach listening to the waves, or playing in the sand brings us to that care-free state.
+Most of us feel immense relaxation when we breathe in that breath of fresh air on a cold winter day.
+Or, lying at the beach listening to the waves, or playing in the sand brings us to that care-free state.

-Nature helps most people relax.
-That’s why there are so many wallpapers with pictures of nature out there.
-That’s also why numerous of apps designed to put you in a relaxed state has sounds of nature built-in.
-But does these artificial manifestations of natural beauty really help people relax, similar to being in nature in reality?
+Nature helps most people relax; that’s why there are so many wallpapers with pictures of nature out there.
+That’s also why numerous apps designed to put you in a relaxed state have sounds of nature built in.
+But do these artificial manifestations of natural beauty really help people relax, similar to being in nature in reality?

 Here’s a great article verifying the relationship between looking at nature and decreasing stress: Nearby Nature Effect

 Making headlines today was the release that Jennifer Lawrence, from X-Men and more recently, the Hunger Games, suffered from Social Anxiety.
 Although our society is becoming more understanding of mental health issues, stigma still exists.
 When it comes to discussing mental health issues and getting treatment, there is still not enough openness regarding this topic.
 For a celebrity like Jennifer Lawrence, to publicly share her challenges is inspiring for us all.
 It helps to reduce stigma and increases awareness about mental well-being.

-Social Anxiety and It’s Prevalence
+Social Anxiety and Its Prevalence

-According to Statistics Canada, social anxiety, is one of the most common anxiety disorders.
+According to Statistics Canada, social anxiety is one of the most common anxiety disorders.
 Social anxiety is

-“a disorder characterized by a fear of situations in which there is potential for embarrassment or humiliation in front of others.
-There are generally two subtypes of social phobia: one involves a fear of speaking in front of people, whether it be public speaking or simply talking with a person of authority; the other subtype involves more generalized anxiety and complex fears, such as eating in public or using public washrooms, and in these cases individuals may experience anxiety around anyone other than family”.
+There are generally two subtypes of social phobia: one involves a fear of speaking in front of people, whether it be public speaking or simply talking with a person of authority; the other subtype involves more generalized anxiety and complex fears, such as eating in public or using public washrooms, and in these cases, individuals may experience anxiety around anyone other than family.

-In Canada, anywhere between 8-13% of Canadian’s will be influenced by social anxiety.
+In Canada, anywhere between 8-13% of Canadians will be influenced by social anxiety.
 The disorder is more common in women than men.
 Also, there appears to be an environmental and familial link to the disorder.

 Jennifer Lawrence’s story of facing her fear of social scrutiny head-on teaches us all one important thing.
 Facing the things that cause us anxiety is the best form of treatment.
 Hence, the best example is exposure therapy combined with Cognitive Behavioural Therapy.

-If you’d like to inquire about social anxiety treatment in Mississauga or Bradford Ontario at Real Life Counselling, don’t hesitate to call us at 289-231-8479.
+If you’d like to inquire about social anxiety treatment in Mississauga or Bradford Ontario at Real Life Counselling, don’t hesitate to contact us.